As a kid, making friends can be as easy as walking up to someone during recess and saying: “Do you like grass? Me too. Wanna play with grass?”

 This “something” might be painful, humiliating, or regrettable.
-It might also be something you are comfortable with but don’t tell many people.
-The point of this “something” is that it shows the other person you trust them enough to share it.
+It might also be something you’re comfortable with but don’t tell many people.
+The point of this “something” is to show the other person you trust them enough to share it.

 However, it’s important not to get carried away.

 Rule one of being vulnerable is practicing “reciprocal disclosure.”
 This means that the sharing must be mutual.
 So if someone shares something personal about themselves, share something of your own back.